 The EC comprises the Chairman; the CEO and 8 to 10 Directors or Alternate Directors as approved by the Council on the recommendation of the NC.
-EC Members, who are not also the Chairman or the CEO, are appointed for an initial term of three years and can be re-appointed for up to a further three terms of three years each, provided that the NC has recommended them for re-appointment.
+EC Members, who are not also the Chairman or the CEO, are appointed for an initial term of three years and can be re-appointed for up to a further three terms of three years each, provided that the NC has recommended them for re-appointment following an evaluation process to verify that the member still meets the criteria for membership of the Committee.

 The role of the EC is to be an advisory committee to the Council.
 The EC meets at least five times per year, recommends decisions and actions to the Council on any matters it deems relevant to the business and monitors the overall quality of the network.